On Relaxing Metric Information in Linear Temporal Logic: Definitions

-Consider elections that occur every four years, in one of two consecutive days.
+\begin{example}[The elections] Consider elections that occur every four years, in one of two consecutive days.
 The example is deliberately kept simple to be able to demonstrate it with the various constructions of the paper.
 Proposition $q$ marks the first day of every quadrennial, hence it holds initially and then precisely every $d_4 = 365 \cdot 4 = 1460$ days.
 The elections $e$ occur once within every quadrennial; precisely they occur $d_2 = 40$ or $d_3 = 41$ days before the end of the quadrennial.
-The behavior is completely described by the following formula.
+Assuming models with variability bounded by $5/1460$, the behavior is completely described by the following formula.

-It should be clear that the variability of every model of (\ref{eq:elections}) is bounded: over every quadrennial (1460 days), at most one event $p$ and one event $e$ can happen --- which corresponds to a variability of $4/1460$ (each event is counted twice to account for its becoming true and then false again).
+The proposition $q$ marks the beginning of every quadrennial: $q$ holds initially \frf{elections-l1} and then always \emph{at least} every $d_4$ steps \frf{elections-l2}.
+The elections, marked by proposition $e$, must occur once before the next quadrennial starts \frf{elections-l3}.
+They must also occur not at the beginning of a new quadrennial and at most once during the quadrennial \frf{elections-l4}; precisely, they occur $d_2$ or $d_3$ days before the end of the current quadrennial \frf{elections-l5}.
+A variability of $5/1460$ makes such model tight, as it allows \emph{at most} $5$ nss over a windows of length $1460$: $2$ of them accounts for $q$ becoming true and then false again once, and the other $3$ nss mark a similar double transition of $e$. \endex \end{example}